 Taking steps to build bone health while you are young can literally make or break what will happen to your bones as you age.
 However, at every age, a healthful diet and regular weight-bearing exercise are important, helping to ensure bone tissue continues to build.

 Bone Health and Diet

 Bones may seem dry and dull, but they are far from it.
 They are constantly under construction; certain cells break down bone tissue and other cells use the calcium and nutrients from foods you eat to build new bone.
 If you are not physically active or getting the nutrition you need, bones will suffer — becoming less dense, weaker and more likely to fracture.

 Calcium, the major nutrient needed to form new bone cells, is vital for bone health.
 Bones store more than 99 percent of the calcium in your body.
-Some calcium-rich foods include milk, yogurt and cheese, and calcium-fortified soy milk, cereal and fruit juice.
-Other good sources include almonds, dark green leafy vegetables and calcium-fortified tofu.
+Some calcium-rich foods include milk, yogurt and cheese, and calcium-fortified soy milk and fruit juice.
+Other good sources include soybeans, dark green leafy vegetables and calcium-fortified tofu.
 Calcium needs change at different stages of life:

 - Children ages 4 to 8 need at least 1,000 milligrams of calcium a day.

 - Children ages 9 to 18 need at least 1,300 milligrams of calcium a day.